|Funding Program:||Northern Australia Beef Roads Program

 The Tablelands Highway is a major highway in the Northern Territory essential to the transportation of cattle, connecting the Barkly and Carpentaria highways.

-This project involves over 28.5km of upgrades to selected sections of the Tablelands Highway to improve safety and efficiency for heavy vehicles transporting livestock, as well as for other road users.
+This project involves upgrades to approximately 32km of the Tablelands Highway to improve safety and efficiency for heavy vehicles transporting livestock, as well as for other road users.
 The works will include upgrading to a two-lane sealed standard, pavement strengthening and widening and flood immunity improvements.

 The project will upgrade and improve the Tablelands Highway to enhance productivity, safety and northern development across the Barkly Tablelands region.
 Benefits from the project will include: